ktalons/daPCAPpuller/README.md

 # PCAPpuller 👊
 ## A fast PCAP window selector, merger, and trimmer ⏩
 > A small Python utility for high-volume packet collections.
-Point it at a given directory, give it a start time and duration (same day, up to 60 minutes), and it will:
+Point it at one or more directories, give it a start time and duration (or end time), and it will:
 - Find candidate files quickly (by filesystem mtime),
 - optionally refine them precisely (via capinfos first/last packet times, in parallel),
 - merge in batches with `mergecap`,